FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 $remainder_2 = 9 % 3;
 ```

-*What will the above variables return?*
+*What will the above variables equal?*

 ---